 Statistical Process Control (SPC) has long been an important tactic for companies looking to ensure high product quality.
 In modern electronics manufacturing, the complexities involved don’t meet the fundamental rule of process stability.
 Combined with the increasing amount of data collected, this makes SPC worthless as a high-level approach to quality management.
-An approach following Lean Six Sigma philosophy is superior in identifying and prioritizing relevant improvement initiatives.
+An approach following Manufacturing Intelligence and Lean Six Sigma philosophy is superior in identifying and prioritizing relevant improvement initiatives.

 Statistical Process Control was introduced in the 1920s, designed to address manufacturing of that era.
 The purpose was to get early detection of undesired behaviors, allowing for early intervention and improvements.
 Limitations of SPC were sat by available Information Technology, a landscape completely different from modern times.
 Back-tracking Moore’s Law it is easy to accept that not only IT, but also product complexities and capabilities were different than today.
 In fact, the measurements from manufacturing operations have no common measure with today’s situation.
 Following this complexity, and combined with factors such as globalized markets driving up volume of manufacturing, the result is that the amount of output data today is incomprehensible by 1920 standards.